How to Install Templates

-As mentioned above all images and videos are copyrighted and they are included in our templates for demo purposes.
-If you need to use any of them in your website, you need to acquire appropriate license for each asset.
+As mentioned above all images and videos are copyrighted and they are included in our templates for demo purposes only.
+If you’d like to use any of them on your website, you’ll need to acquire the appropriate license for each asset.

 Installing a template

-Template installation is an automatic process and it needs to be done in Jupiter control panel.
-In this example, we install Poseidon template.
+Template installation is an automatic process and it needs to be done in the Jupiter control panel.
+In this example, we install the Poseidon template.

 To install the template: